schirinos/generator-brb/README.md

 * Automagically lint your scripts
 * Automagically wire up your Bower components with [grunt-bower-require](#third-party-dependencies).
 * Awesome Image Optimization (via OptiPNG, pngquant, jpegtran and gifsicle)
-* Mocha Unit Testing with PhantomJS
+* Mocha Unit Testing
+* Karma test runner configured for RequireJs
 * Bootstrap for Sass (Optional)
-* Leaner Modernizr builds (Optional)

 For more information on what `generator-brb` can do for you, take a look at the [Grunt tasks](https://github.com/schirinos/generator-brb/blob/master/app/templates/_package.json) used in the `package.json`.